VladSerghei/Robotics/Matrix_Game/README.md

   The ending screen shows the winner and the score that he achieved.
   Score is calculated depending on total time spent shooting and on game level.
   If the score is a highscore, an appropriate message is shown and the score is stored as highscore.
   In the end, the players are presented the option to play again or to go back to main menu.
-The cursor for selecting one of these
+The cursor for selecting one of
-  two options will appear after a few seconds so that players do not press the joystick buttons by mistake.
-Also, only player 1
+  thes two options will appear after a few seconds so that players do not press the joystick buttons by mistake.
+Also, only
-  can control the choice in this menu using joystick, the other joystick having no effect.
+  player 1 can control the choice in this menu using joystick, the other joystick having no effect.